 From elk to small game -- and even waterfowl -- few states enjoy the diverse hunting opportunities that Arizona offers.
-In the Yuma area, the primary prey species are bighorn sheep, mule deer, dove, quail and waterfowl.
+In the Yuma area, the primary prey species are bighorn sheep, mule deer, dove (see below), quail and waterfowl.

 Arizonans and nonresidents over the age of 14 need a valid license to hunt in the state.
 A person under 14 may hunt wildlife other than big game if accompanied by a licensed adult, but can only hunt big game if he or she completes a hunter education course.

 Most types of hunting and fishing licenses are available online at the Arizona Game and Fish Department Web site, www.azgfd.gov, or at 300 dealers statewide.
 The website also offers detailed information on regulations, hunting areas and more.
 The Yuma regional office is located at 9140 E. 28th St., 928.342.0091.

 Lifetime licenses (hunting, fishing, combo and trout stamp) are now available.
 You must have been a bona fide resident of Arizona for six months to buy one, but you can then hunt or fish in Arizona forever, even if you move elsewhere.

 Yuma is home to two shooting ranges, one outdoors and one indoors.